How Can You Tell if You Need an FUE Hair Transplant? [Take the Quiz]

 FUE is the least invasive way to perform a hair transplant.
 No strip of scalp, staples, or long scars are involved.
 Most people describe the process as quite comfortable.
 You’ll need to be cautious with your new grafts and follow instructions, but undergoing a hair restoration surgery today is easier than ever.

 If you’re losing your hair gradually, an expert Toronto hair transplant surgeon like Dr. Torgerson can develop a long-term treatment plan to subtly blend your receding areas and keep up with the loss over time.
-If your hairline is changing rapidly, you’ll be advised to wait because chasing it surgically could produce poor results.
+If your hairline is changing rapidly, you’ll be advised to wait, because changing it surgically could produce poor results.

 Scalp micropigmentation (SMP), platelet-rich plasma therapy (PRP), and low-level laser therapy (LLT) are all excellent, effective hair loss treatments offered at the Toronto Hair Transplant Clinic.
 FUE is a gold-standard hair replacement procedure.
 For many people, it’s the most efficient, cost-effective, and permanent way to get their hair back.
 On the other hand, if you’re too young for surgery or if your hair loss is not severe enough or too severe, you can find yourself looking for alternatives.
 While any of these treatments can be (and are often) combined with FUE, we also recommend them on their own.